 - Rest from high impact exercise

-- Ice heel and arch area with a frozen drink bottle
+- Icing the heel and arch area with a frozen drink bottle

-- Take anti-inflammatory medication as required and directed by your doctor
+- Taking anti-inflammatory medication as required and directed by your doctor

-If pain persists longer than a week book an appointment to have your feet reviewed.
+We recommend getting your pain seen to as soon as possible so that you can back on your feet as quickly as possible.
 We can then organise a personalised treatment plan to suit you and get you back on your feet doing the things you love pain free!

 The Foot Studio